-For those who aren’t familiar with this term, UTM stands for Urchin Tracking Module, a common marketing practice, used by marketers & social media managers to associate traffic to specific sources (social, search, Facebook, Google, Christmas campaign, etc.).
+For those who aren’t familiar, UTM stands for Urchin Tracking Module, a common marketing practice, used by marketers and social media managers to associate traffic to specific sources (social, search, Facebook, Google, Christmas campaign, etc.).

-They’re very commonly found as URL fragments and look like this: ?utm_source=blog&utm_medium=post&utm_content=post_utms
+They’re commonly found as URL fragments and look like this:

 Email marketing has to be one of the most popular marketing techniques out there.
 Yet, do you know what happens if you link your website on a newsletter, without UTMs?
 Every pageview coming from that link will be attributed to “Direct Traffic”.

-That lack of understanding & attribution could be a marketer's hell.
+That lack of understanding and attribution could be a marketer’s hell.